 - A Timeline: a finite number of time-periods, identified by beginning and end values

-A completely new version of EMviq is being currently developed within SSHOC project.
-The new tool is completely web-based, developed on top of new ATON 2.0 framework, thus inheriting all the features offered by ATON (no installation, cross-device usage, etc.).
-Such tool also introduces new smart search, and it is being integrated with ownCloud to provide distributed workflow among remote professionals.
+A new version of EMviq is being currently developed within SSHOC project.
+The new tool is completely web-based – developed on top of new ATON 3.0 framework, thus inheriting all the features offered by ATON (no installation, cross-device usage, etc.).
+Such tool also introduces new smart search, and it is being integrated with ownCloud and nextCloud to provide distributed workflow among remote professionals.

-You can have a quick look of current working prototype here on a sample project (also embedded below) that loads, parses and processes a sample EM online.
-You can try live smart search functionalities with “USV100” (single proxy), “series” (highligh a few seriation nodes), “lintel“, “moulding” or “pediment“.
+You can have a quick look of current working prototype here on a sample project that loads, parses and processes a sample EM (GraphML) online.
+You can try live smart search functionalities selecting for instance “Last Period Rec” on the timeline and searching “USV100” (single proxy), “anvil” (highligh nodes related to the anvil), “wall” – or from “Last Period” searching “ground” or “west“/”east“.

 You can find the full source (GPL v3) of EMviq and deployment instructions here: